 - Reckless Driving: Aggressive driving behaviors include tailgating, abrupt lane changes, and running red lights.

-- Poor Weather Conditions: Adverse weather like rain, snow, or fog makes driving hazardous.
+- Poor Weather Conditions: Adverse weather, such as rain, snow, or fog, makes driving hazardous.

 - Inexperienced Drivers: New or less experienced drivers lacking the skills to handle large delivery trucks.